MarviB16/CVSP-Object-Detection-Historical-Videos/README.md

 The util evironment is used for the custom scripts.

+With Anaconda installed the installation is quit simple.
+First create the environment by running:

+    conda create -n Util --file util.txt

+then install the kernel into Jupyter by first activating the environment and then by running:

+    conda activate Util
+    python -m ipykernel install --user --name Util --display-name "Util"

 #### SSD

 The SSD environtment is used for the training and evaluation of SSD.